espsrc/spsrc_user_docs/docs/sdc2.md

 # SKA Science Data Challenge 2

-The protoSRC has offered computing resources for the 2nd SKA Science Data Challenge (SDC2).
+The IAA-CSIC proto-SRC has offered computing resources for the 2nd SKA Science Data Challenge (SDC2).
-For more information on how to participate, please visit:
+For more information on how to participate visit:

 [https://sdc2.astronomers.skatelescope.org](https://sdc2.astronomers.skatelescope.org)

+If your team has been allocated to the IAA-CSIC proto-SRC resource, please contact us at ska-itsupport@iaa.es to get access.

 # Virtual machine flavors